republic-of-almost/mono/README.md

 ### Windows

-  You need Premake5 you can download it from their [website](https://premake.github.io/).
+  You need Premake you can download it from their [website](https://premake.github.io/).

   ```
   git clone https://github.com/republic-of-almost/mono.git